 4. Engage Your Employees

-When you take a decision based on your employees’ views, they feel engaged and motivated.
+When you make a decision based on your employees’ views, they feel engaged and motivated.
 In addition, they will be more engaged in communicating with you.
-There will be fewer chances of the gap in communication.
+There will be fewer chances of a communication gap.

 5. Plan Limited Meetings

 Then according to those updates, you might determine how much you’re progressing and when is the meeting required.
-Too many meetings may create many planning but not the actual implementation of those planning.
+Too many meetings may create much planning but not the actual implementation of those planning.

 After each meeting, share the meeting minutes which should highlight the discussion and decisions of the meetings.
 This is important to communicate because your employees have the right to know how you’ll be progressing.

 Additionally, they get clear ideas about their upcoming responsibilities and they may schedule their way of working aligned with your directions.